chronakis/speed-monitor-bot/README.md

 The next things I may implement are:

-1. Get the bounding box from the current map view.
-The HERE Maps page is herendous.
+1. ~~Get the bounding box from the current map view.
+The HERE Maps page is herendous~~.
+DONe
-2. A speed-audit-bot that will monitor some given roads and create a database of recorded average speeds for analysis.
+2. ~~A speed-audit-bot that will monitor some given roads and create a database of recorded average speeds for analysis.~~.
+DON

 ## Thanks & Credits ##